CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/RateLimit.md

 If the defined budget is exceeded, the dashboard API will reply with the `429` (rate limit exceeded) error code.
 This response also returns a `Retry-After` header indicating how long the client should wait before making a follow-up request.
 Ensure that appropriate action is being taken to handle `429` responses if you incur them.
 Utilize the `Retry-After` header and backoff to minimize compounded rate limit issues.

-* The `Retry-After` header contains the number of seconds the client should wait.
-* Expect to backoff for 1 - 2 seconds if the limit has been exceeded.
-You may have to wait potentially longer if a large number of requests were made within this timeframe.
+> The Retry-After header contains the number of seconds the client should wait.
+The number will vary based on the organization's API consumption.
+The number may often be 1 or 2 (indicating a suggested backoff of 1 or 2 seconds), but the number may be higher if a large number of requests were made within this timeframe.

 If you are using Python, [the official Meraki Python library](https://github.com/meraki/dashboard-api-python) handles retries and automatic backoff for you so you can focus elsewhere in your application.​